Stoneygate Baptist Church

 We are a Fairtrade church

 Fairtrade is making a real difference to the lives of more than 1.65 million farmers and workers in 74 developing countries.

 Faith groups are key supporters of Fairtrade and more and more churches are making the connection between trade and poverty and committing to using Fairtrade products including tea, coffee, sugar and biscuits.

-We are one of them.
+We are proud to be one of them.